-Developed with the E-EDR Yeti and Orbea teams, this new e-bike software is race-proven and free to anyone with a Shimano EP801-equipped e-bike.
+Developed with the E-EDR Yeti and Orbea teams, this new e-bike software is race-proven and free to download for anyone with a Shimano EP801-equipped e-bike.

 TAGS:

-Shimano has just released a new firmware for the EP801 drive unit that has been developed over the course of several seasons with the race-winning Yeti/Shimano EP Racing Team, Orbea OOLab, and Rotwild Schwalbe Enduro teams.
-New features unlocked to help boost it to the top of the list of best e-bike motors include a higher assistance level for Boost mode, a customisable speed cut-off progression and extended overrun when you stop pedalling.
-Anyone who owns an EP801-equipped bike will be able to run the new firmware – just pop down to your local Shimano dealer to get it installed.
-And the best bit is that it’s free!*
+The new firmware for the EP801 drive unit has been developed over the course of several seasons with the race-winning Yeti/Shimano EP Racing Team, Orbea OOLab, and Rotwild Schwalbe Enduro teams.
+And these new features have been upgraded to help boost it to the top of the list of best e-bike motors.
+Anyone who owns an EP801 or EP6-equipped bike, such as the YT Decoy, Orbea Rise, Canyon Spectral:ON, Cannondale Moterra SL, and many others, will be able to run the new firmware.
+Originally you needed to pop down to your local Shimano dealer to get it installed.
+But now riders can download and install the update using Shimano’s E-Tube Project app.
+And the best bit is that it’s free!

 Shimano EP801 firmware update